 When the switch's electric relay contacts are lightly pitted or burnt, you might be able to clean the contacts to promote electrical current again.
 With the circuit breaker off and this area tested with a voltage tester, fold a small piece of sandpaper in half and sand between the contacts until they are shiny.

-Replace the Well Pump Pressure Switch
+Replace the Well Pump Pressure Switch (If Necessary)

 If you decide to replace the well pump pressure switch, make sure to purchase a switch of equal specifications.

-Check the Foot and Check Valves
+Inspect the Foot and Check Valves

 At the bottom of the well, the foot valve and its strainer must allow water to pass through freely, unobstructed by debris.
 Additionally, the check valve—applicable only to submersible well pumps—must be properly holding a vacuum on one side and pressure on the other side.
 In other words, the check valve permits water to flow in only one direction—upward.

-After examining the foot and check valves, look at all plumbing pipes to ensure that water can flow to its endpoint, unobstructed and without leakage.
+After examining the foot and check valves, look at all plumbing pipes to ensure that water can flow to its endpoint, unobstructed, and without leakage.